Skip to main content

 ACT NOW.
 PROTECT YOUR CHILD.

-Talk to a Supervised Visitation Lawyer in Minnesota Today
+Talk to Supervised Parenting Time Lawyers in Minnesota Today

-A parenting schedule order, supervised by the court, moves quickly through the system.
+A court-ordered supervised parenting time arrangement case moves quickly through the system.
 Early legal help from the Martine Law team can give you the strongest possible position from the start.